MTR: Disneyland Resort line

 The Disneyland Resort line, previously known as Penny's Bay Rail Link, provides service to the Hong Kong Disneyland Resort station which was opened on 12 September 2005.
-Services to Sunny Bay station on the Tung Chung line started in 1 June 2005, but it was only opened to staff of Disneyland at first.
+Services to Sunny Bay station on the Tung Chung line started on 1 June 2005, but it was only opened to staff of Disneyland at first.
 It was finally opened to the general public two months later, on 8 August 2005.
 The new line and the Disneyland Resort station opened on 1 August 2005.
 It is a 3.5 km single-track railway that runs between Sunny Bay station and Disneyland Resort station.
-The Disneyland Resort station itself was designed to blend in with the ambiance of the resort.
+The Di11sneyland Resort station itself was designed to blend in with the ambiance of the resort.
 The line operates fully automated trains running every four to ten minutes without a driver.
 The carriages are refurbished M-train rolling stock to match the recreational and adventurous nature of the 3.5-minute journey.
 In 2028, the line is expected to be retrofitted with CRRC Qingdao Sifang trains.